 Stakeholder Input and Review

-By June 1st, ERCOT will provide the seed list of MTE HITEs to the OCWG for stakeholder review and input.
+By June 1st, ERCOT will provide the seed list of MTEs to the OWG for stakeholder review and input.
 This seed list will be provided in a format that facilitates clear discussion about individual items on the list.
 ERCOT may make non-substantive corrections to the seed list; for example, removing duplicate MTEs or correcting spelling errors.

 Stakeholders may propose MTEs to be added to or removed from the seed list.
 A private submission process will be conducted initially whereby stakeholders may send proposed additions or removals directly to ERCOT.
 ERCOT and the TDSPs will review these private submissions for reasonableness.
-A revised HITE list will be published by ERCOT based on this review on or before July 20th of each calendar year.
+A revised MTE list will be published by ERCOT based on this review on or before July 20th of each calendar year.
 Stakeholders may then pursue additions or removals via a public submission process to be conducted between July 20th and August 1st of each calendar year.
-Public submissions will be sent by the proposer to the OCWG list serve.
-OCWG should attempt to reach a consensus decision about whether to add or remove each of these elements from the seed list.
+Public submissions will be sent by the proposer to the OWG list serve.
+OWG should attempt to reach a consensus decision about whether to add or remove each of these elements from the seed list.

 Proposers should provide a detailed explanation of why each proposed element should be added to or removed from the list.
 For example, a stakeholder may propose to remove an element because the element will no longer result in congestion when outaged because a relevant transmission project has been (or will be) completed prior to the timeframe for which the HITE list will be used.
 For another example, a stakeholder may propose to add an element to the list because a new generating unit has come online that will cause the outage of the element to result in significant congestion that was not experienced for that outage in the past because the new unit was not injecting into the grid.

-If OCWG consensus is achieved, the OCWG Chair will seek endorsement by ROS and WMS, and approval by TAC, of the resulting list.
-If OCWG cannot reach consensus on all of the proposed additions or subtractions, the Chair of OCWG will seek a decision on the list, and the inclusion of any non-consensus elements, from ROS and WMS.
-The chair of OCWG will then seek approval of the resulting HITE list, and a decision on any elements about whose inclusion ROS and WMS did not agree, from the TAC.

 Timing

 Two timing factors are considered while developing the HITE review process: